-We've been working with NASA GeneLab and Wisconsin Space Grant Consortium to make life science data accessible to citizen scientists.
+We've been working with NASA GeneLab and Wisconsin Space Grant Consortium to make life science data accessible to teachers and citizen scientists.
 This work was made possible by collaborators at the NSF CyVerse Cloud Computing infrastructure, the JPL interplanetary protection team, the European Bioinformatics Institute (EBI) and Qlik.
-The Astrobotany team's international presence has grown links a growing a community of Astrobotany educators in the US, Japan and the UK.
-Our goal is to use the excitement of space exploration to train the next generation of citizen scientist to tackle any challenges that may arise in the future.
+The AstroBotany team's international presence has grown linking researchers, educators and students in the US, Japan and the UK.
+Our goal is to use the excitement of space exploration to train the next generation of citizen scientists to tackle any challenges that may arise in the future.
 If you're interested in developing instructional material we recommend checking out this guide from the data carpentry community and study the CyVerse cloud resources.

 Above: A random selection of research, education and outreach related experiences that were captured on film such as Simon on Japanese television.